john-marcello/nav-app-demo/README.md

 - Clicking a link on the `SearchHistory.js` page drives the user back to the `Playersjs` page utilizing the search parameters to load the historical search params.

 **Help Page**
-- A simple help page was added with a fun message and an embedded image using `react-youtube`.
+- A simple help page was added with a fun message and an embedded video using `react-youtube`.

 ## Directory Structure
 -public